mevlut36/Portfolio/README.md

 # My own portfolio source code

 The portfolio was coded in Typescript.
 Documentations are in Markdown.
+This portfolio was used for a BTS SIO SISR.

 ![Preview](./Preview.gif)